mrjohannchang/dotfiles/README.md

        It might happen that some packages are downgraded, this is expected.

-16. Borrow useful shell input config from Git for Windows.
+    5. And finally install the packages containing Git, its documentation and some extra things:

        ```
-    ln -s "/c/Program Files/Git/etc/inputrc" /etc
+       pacman -S mingw-w64-x86_64-{git,git-doc-html,git-doc-man} git-extra

        ```

-17. Disable the terminal bell from `/etc/inputrc` by changing the bell-style from `visual` to `none`.
+    6. Disable the terminal bell from `/etc/inputrc` by changing the bell-style from `visual` to `none`.
 Ref: [Disable beep in WSL terminal on Windows 10](https://stackoverflow.com/questions/36724209/disable-beep-in-wsl-terminal-on-windows-10)

        ```
        set bell-style none
        ```

-18. Install necessary packages with pacman.
+16. Install necessary packages with pacman.

     ```
     pacman -S man